PeterFWS/Implicit-Joint-Semantic-Segmentation-of-Images-and-Point-Cloud/README.md

 # master Thesis in Uni Stuttgart
-## GeoEngine, institute for Photogrammetry
+## GeoEngine, Institute for Photogrammetry

 run in python3 will not crush

+keywords:
+2d and 3d semantic segmentation
+ALS
+Nadir image